keenanbuckley/RealsenseFuelcap/README.md

    docker buildx build -t mines_cuda -f Dockerfile.CUDA .
    ```

+### Installing Models
+1. Visit the [Releases](/Releases) page and download the latest models.zip file
+2. Inside the workspace create a folder named "models/" if there is not one already
+3. Extract "bbox_model.pth" and "bbox_model.pth" into the models folder

 ### Unity Data Collection
 For information on Unity Data Collection, please refer to the following GitHub repository: [KeypointSimulation](https://github.com/jschauer1/KeypointSimulation).